MarkHowell09/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used when the nested function pulls the name into its own scope in order to return the string.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will always be the same but the roll will be different most the time.
 c.
 What is the lexical scope of `newRoll`?
+Since it has the innermost scope it'll be accessible at all levels.

 ### Task 3 - Stretch Goals